Ahrimaan/ADFSmartHome/README.md

 * AWS_CLIENTID=Your Client ID for the service user
 * AWS_CLIENTSECRET= Your client secret

+## e3dcScheduler

+Python service for periodicaly fetch data out of the photovoltaik (E3DC)

+You have to have an .env file in the service directory with values:
+* E3DC_IP= The IP Adress from the E3DC System

 TODOS:
 * Add CF Template for AWS Infrastructure